EPSOM COMMUNITY CRECHE

-Many children start their early childhood education journey with us, enjoying our sessions that are short in length and big on activity, before stepping up to longer days at our local kindergartens and childcare centres.
+Many children start their early childhood education journey with us, enjoying, first our 3½ hour morning sessions, that are short in length and big on activity, before making the small step up to our 5 hour, full day sessions. and then making the transition to the longer days at our local kindergartens and childcare centres.

 We’re unique in that our Crèche is one of the only local early childhood centre that offer morning sessions to children from the age of two years old.

-The Crèche’s three teachers, two for each session, supported by a parent helper, offer children a nurturing environment as they take their first steps into the wider world.
+The Crèche’s three, fully qualified teachers, two for each session, supported by a parent helper, offer children a nurturing environment as they take their first steps into the wider world.

 We offer a wide variety of activities and equipment for play in art and painting, music, books, puzzles, family play, play dough, sand and water, nature/science, and outdoor physically active play.
 During the session opportunity exists for group, parallel and individual play.
 Whilst children are free to select their own activities, they are encouraged to get involved, to persevere and complete tasks, and to try new things.